 As a former shopaholic turned minimalist, I know that decluttering can feel overwhelming.
-You might start off really motivated … but when you have a LOT of stuff to deal with, it wears you down and before you know it, you’re stuck.
+It’s easy to start motivated, but when you have a LOT of stuff to deal with, it wears you down, and before you know it, you’re stuck.

-If this sounds familiar then rest assured you’re not alone.
-I’ve been there too and I promise these 10 simple decluttering tips will help.
+If this sounds familiar, then rest assured you’re not alone.
+I’ve been there too, and I promise these decluttering tips will help.

 First, let’s take a moment to talk about the benefits of decluttering.
-This is important because the more clarity you have about why you’re decluttering, the easier it will be to stay motivated.
+It’s important because the more clarity you have about why you’re decluttering, the easier it will be to keep going.

-This isn’t rocket science.
-When there’s less stuff in your home, it’s easier to keep it clean!
+It isn’t rocket science.
+When there’s less stuff in your home, it’s easier to keep it clean.
 Vacuuming, dusting, laundry—it’s all easier to do with less clutter.
 My minimalist cleaning routine rarely takes me longer than 30 minutes a day to complete.

 Finally, it’s so important to realise that clutter steals your energy.
 As Barbara Hemphill famously wrote, “Clutter is postponed decisions.”